 Protecting Your Home with Title Insurance

-Buying a home may be the biggest investment you make in your life.
-So before you sign on the dotted line, you want to be certain that the "title" of the property is clear of other claims.
+Buying a home may be the largest investment you make in your life.
+So before you commit to the transaction, you want to be certain that the property's title is free of any other claims.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company searches the title history of the property.
-Through its research, the title insurance company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title insurance company searches the property's title history.
+The title company can almost always identify any title problems and clear up these problems before you close on the property.

 Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title at no expense to you.
+If this happens, the title insurance company will defend your title at no expense to you.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
-Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
-The title insurance policy will protect you from these errors if the title company doesn't discover them.
+Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
+Any number of other complicated problems define "Defective title."
+The title insurance company will discover these title problems, or should they miss them, protect you from financial loss - up to the amount of the policy.